 It is anticipated that the redemption right described above will not be the primary mechanism for Unitholders to dispose of their Units.
 Subsidiary Notes which may be distributed to Unitholders in connection with a redemption will not be listed on any exchange, no market is expected to develop in Subsidiary Notes and such securities may be subject to an indefinite "hold period" or other resale restrictions under applicable securities laws.
-Subsidiary Notes so distributed may not be "qualified investments" (as defined in the Tax Act) for Exempt Plans.
+Subsidiary Notes so distributed do not currently qualify as "qualified investments" (as defined in the Tax Act) for Exempt Plans.